 Vital business documents can be lost in manifold ways, but the most common appears to be from fire.
 Three major catastrophes where stored paper files were lost to conflagations are:

 A disastrous fire at the Duchess Anna Amalia Library in Weimar, Germany on September 3, 2004 destroyed 25,000 books and damaged an additional 40,000 volumes.
 Although a portion of the information may have been duplicated elsewhere, or even sent to a scanning service, this tragedy highlights the importance of Disaster-Recovery recovery planning and backup for valuable documents.

 Another tragic state library fire occurred in Moscow.

 We could add other, more recent, cases, but have linked to the ones above since they were so dramatic.
 The permanent loss of vital documents can’t always be mitigated through insurance dollars alone.

 In addition, documents have often been lost through:

 - Inadvertently Destroyed and Deleted Files

 - Industrial Espionage

-Since 1975, microMEDIA has been creating backup copies of essential information for disaster recovery business continuity; initially in the form of microfilm, microfiche and aperture cards.
+Since 1977, DMI division has been creating backup copies of essential information by scanning for disaster recovery business continuity; initially in the form of microfilm, microfiche and aperture cards.
 Beginning in 1987, we converted vital information to digital images.
 We can help you manage “source” documents in paper, printed, graphic, blueprint and photographic or micrographic media.
 Our specialties include:

 - Systems design and development